bleech/wp-starter-theme/Features/AdminComponentPreview/README.md

 # Admin Component Preview (Flynt Feature)

-Enables component's to be previewed in multiple scenarios:
+Enables components to be previewed in multiple scenarios:

 ## Front end